 Great Ocean Road

-Starting at the township of Torquay, which is famous for its extraordinary surf beaches, including the world-famous Bells Beach, Great Ocean Road, an Australian Heritage-listed boasts a beautiful coastal and mountain views, long stretch of white sand beaches, and a collection of small Australian towns that are amazing in their own right, and the very popular Twelve Apostles.
-You can also stop in some towns on your way, and you should never miss exploring the Great Otway National Park or maybe even try the zip line.
+Starting at the township of Torquay, which is famous for its extraordinary surf beaches, including the world-famous Bells Beach, Great Ocean Road, an Australian Heritage-listed boasts beautiful coastal and mountain views, long stretches of white sand beaches, and a collection of small Australian towns that are amazing in their own right, and the very popular Twelve Apostles.
+You can also stop in some cities on your way, and you should never miss exploring the Great Otway National Park or maybe even try the zip line.